horus-ci/horus-ci.github.io/documentation/index.md

 ---
 {% include JB/setup %}

-[Placeholder - more to come]

-We've included here instructions for HORUS users who would to enroll in the project to use its resources and services for their reserch projects.
+Here are some instructions for users who would like to enroll in HORUS to use its resources and services for their research projects.

 Questions:  <a href="mailto:horus-help@umich.edu">horus-help@umich.edu</a>